Apricot Glazed Pork Loin Roast

 Instructions

-Roast pork until nearly done (total baking time about 2 hours 30 minutes).
-During the last 30 minutes, brush pork with the glaze several times.
+4. Roast the pork until nearly done (about 2 hours total for a 3–4 lb roast).
+During the last 30 minutes, brush the roast generously with the glaze several times.

-Arrange apricot halves around the roast on the serving platter.
+5. Arrange drained apricot halves around the roast for serving.
 Make gravy from pan drippings if desired.

 FAQ